 Now we’re talking!
 This is still below what many people need to retire, but it puts you well on the way.

-You can come up with a laundry list of reasons not to invest, but I can give you 20,000 reasons you should start investing at least $20 per month — and even more reasons to invest even more.
+Even Warren Buffet started with his first investment.
+You can come up with a laundry list of reasons not to invest, but I can give you 20,000 reasons you should start investing at least $20 per month—and even more reasons to invest even more.

 Every day you wait to invest, you are losing out.
 Stop losing and start making.
 Your money won’t earn you anything unless you put it to work.